 New poll finds Canadians divided on where to sell legal marijuana, minimum age

-FILE - In this July 1, 2017 file photo, a cashier rings up a marijuana sale at the Essence cannabis dispensary in Las Vegas.
-(AP Photo/John Locher)
+A cashier rings up a marijuana sale at the Essence cannabis dispensary in Las Vegas on July 1, 2017.
+(AP / John Locher)

 Published Saturday, August 5, 2017 10:10PM EDT